Geoff Hoon: Early life

 His mother June attended the Homelands School in Derby, in the 1940s, and his father attended the Central School for Boys, in Derby.
 His father lived on Howard Street in Derby, in the 1940s.

 Hoon was born in Derby, England, and is the son of railwayman Ernest Hoon and June Collett.
 His parents were Methodists, and he attended the New Sawley Methodist church.

 He was privately educated at Nottingham High School, an independent school.
 He gained seven O levels in 1970.
 He competed in the 400m hurdles, running 65.2 seconds, at school.
 In November 1971 he was awarded the Duke of Edinburgh Gold Award.
 In August 1972 he received grade B in English, grade A in History, and grade A in Economics.
 He worked in a local furniture factory before going to university.
 He then read law at Jesus College, Cambridge, from which he graduated in 1976.
 He was a lecturer in the Faculty of Law at the University of Leeds from 1976 to 1982 and was a sub-warden at Devonshire Hall.
 He was called to the bar at Gray's Inn in 1978, and was also a visiting Law Professor at the University of Louisville, Kentucky, from 1979 to 1980.
 In 1982, Hoon became a practising barrister in Nottingham.

+Member of the European Parliament

+At a Labour party meeting in Matlock on Saturday 10 December 1983, he was chosen as the Labour candidate for the 1984 European Parliament elections.
+He had previously not been in favour of the EEC and had campaigned against it in the 1975 referendum.
+In 1983, he thought that EEC spending was put in the wrong places, and he wanted a change to the EEC's common agricultural policy, where he felt that much food went to waste and that it resulted in some products in the supermarket costing too much.